margols/330-PLP/README.md

 ```

-continue example:
+Continue example:
-In this example the code will print the odd numbers and disp this number is even, for 50 randomly generated numbers
+In this example the code will print the odd numbers and disp this number is even, for 50 randomly generated numbers[^1]

 ```cadence
 %continue